 Set Up Workflows

 Workflows allow you to automate multi-step prompts, making complex interactions more structured and efficient.
-Unlike Agents, which function as single-prompt shortcuts, Workflows guide the AI through a sequence of prompts to ensure a more accurate and refined final response.
+Unlike Prompts, which function as single-prompt shortcuts, Workflows guide the AI through a sequence of prompts to ensure a more accurate and refined final response.

 You can enhance each step by activating web search capabilities, adding external integrations via API (e.g., HTTP requests), or scheduling workflows to run automatically.
 These upgrades make workflows even more powerful for tasks like continuous monitoring, report generation, and real-time research.